Mrian07/Proyeksi/docs/release-notes/5-0-6/README.md

 ---

-# OpenProject 5.0.6
+# ProyeksiApp 5.0.6

-OpenProject 5.0.6 contains several bug fixes:
+ProyeksiApp 5.0.6 contains several bug fixes:

   - It was not possible to duplicate work packages.
 This has been resolved